CompPhysics/QuantumComputingMachineLearning/README.md

 - Video of lecture at https://youtu.be/jVh_0KfSSNk
 - Handwritten notes at https://github.com/CompPhysics/QuantumComputingMachineLearning/blob/gh-pages/doc/HandWrittenNotes/2023/NotesFebruary6.pdf

 ## February 13-17, 2023.
-Entanglement, Quantum Gates and Circuits for Elementary Calculations
-  - More on Entanglement
+Entanglement and entropies
-  - More on quantum gates
+  - More on density matrices and measurements
-  - Quantum Circuits
-  - Preparation of Input and use of Auxiliary Registers
-  - Implementation of Functions and Quantum Parallelism
+  - Entanglement and Schmidt decomposition
+  - Entropies
 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week4
-_Reading recommendation_: Scherrer, Mathematics of Quantum Computations, chapter 5
+_Reading recommendation_: Scherrer, Mathematics of Quantum Computations, chapter 4

 ## February 20-24, 2023.
 Quantum Gates and Circuits for Elementary Calculations and Measurements
   - Reading the Output Register